 If you do buy coverage when you’re starting out in practice, it’s also advisable to get a policy with a future purchase option, also sometimes referred to as a future increase option, a future insurability option, or a benefit update rider.

-This feature, whether provided as an optional rider for additional cost or as part of the base policy, enables a policyholder to increase the amount of coverage at a future date without having to undergo additional underwriting.
+This feature, whether provided as an optional rider for an additional cost or as part of the base policy, enables a policyholder to increase the amount of coverage at a future date without having to undergo additional underwriting.
 It’s designed to ensure you have adequate protection as your income increases the longer you practice medicine.

 Women NPs should find a policy that offers a unisex rate.
 Because women file more disability insurance claims than men, their premiums are typically higher.
-A unisex rate policy, however, essentially negates gender specific rates and uses an identical rate for men and women.
+A unisex rate policy, however, essentially negates gender-specific rates and uses an identical rate for men and women.
 On average, a unisex rate policy can save women 45 percent to 55 percent on their premiums.

 Joel Palmer is a writer and personal finance expert who focuses on the mortgage, insurance, financial services, and technology industries.
 He spent the first 10 years of his career as a business and financial reporter.